I’d like you to know something about who I am as a person.

 We each have our own complicated journey.

-But from the moment we notice the facts that show up, we get to decide how to experience them.
+But from the moment the facts of what’s happening show up, we get to decide how to experience them.

-And that makes all the difference between living a life we love and living a heavy life, that keeps on crushing us.
+And that makes all the difference between living a life we love and living a heavy life that keeps on burning us out.

 I had my Uncle Bill to show me that I always get to choose how life goes, especially when the circumstances are tough.

-If you choose to, you can also create a path that let’s you connect what you do, with the experience of life you’ve chosen.
+If you choose to, you can also create a life that Light’s You Up inside!

-And as you do, you become more and more appreciative of the genuine value of who you are, not only to yourself, but to others.
+As you do, you become more appreciative of the genuine value you bring to the world.